How Much Does a Business Coach Cost?

 Why Are You Looking for a Coach?

 > Many people have been told by others that they need a coach.
 They are fulfilling a check-the-box item.
-For them, any price is too high as they view coaching as an expense rather than an investment in their more successful, fulfilling, and profitable future.
+For them, any price is too high as they view coaching as an expense rather than an investment in a more successful, fulfilling, and profitable future.

 > In other cases, people have seen somebody else get amazing financial results in a relatively short period of time.
-They learned to equate the price of a coach as an investment for greater profit.
+They learned to see the price of a coach as an investment for greater profit.
 For them, the value is what they will gain from the experience of having a coach.
 They will measure value in terms of potential ROI.

-Coaches who work with Fortune 500 executives generally command higher investments than coaches who typically work with very small businesses with $100K of sales and they help with different kinds of issues.
+Coaches who work with Fortune 500 executives generally command higher investments than coaches who typically work with very small businesses with $100K of sales, and they help with different kinds of issues.
 Executive coaches serving that upper market segment might charge $10K+ per month.
 Small business coaches charge much less.

 Another factor is the specific strengths a coach brings to the table: